reallygooday/analysing-A-B-test-results/README.md

 # analysing-A-B-test-results
-Using statistical techniques to answer questions about the data and reporting conclusions.
+I used statistical techniques to answer questions about the data and repored conclusions.